 The last consideration for the court to take into account is the detriment any criminal conviction would have on your present or future economic, social wellbeing and employment.
 This can be evidenced to the court by providing material supporting the proposition that you will lose your job or will be unable to obtain employment due to a criminal conviction.

 For example, if you were before the court for your first common assault charge.
 You can provide the court with an explanation or supporting material as to how a criminal conviction would prevent you from applying for work in the military.
 Alternatively, you can provide evidence of how a criminal conviction would restrict your ability to travel for employment purposes.

 Ultimately, a penalty will need to be imposed even if a court decides to not record a conviction.
 The court has a range of penalty options that could be appropriate depending on the type of offending and circumstances surrounding it.
 In Queensland, sentencing principles are based on the premise that punishment should be proportionate in all the circumstances.

 How We Can Help

-If you are concerned about the recording of a conviction, it is recommended you speak with a criminal lawyer from Quinn and Scattini Lawyers before your court date.
+If you are concerned about the recording of a conviction, it is recommended you speak with our experienced criminal lawyers before your court date.

 This article is for your information and interest only.
 It is not intended to be comprehensive, and it does not constitute and must not be relied on as legal advice.
 You must seek specific advice tailored to your circumstances.